Sketching Word Vectors Through Hashing: The Proposed Hash-based Method

-such that each row vector of $\mathbf{T}$ has exactly \emph{one} component that has value 1, and these non-zero values of $\mathbf{T}$ have independent and identical distribution.
-It can be verified that the procedure proposed in the previous section computes the desired embeddings (i.e., $\mathbf{W}$) by (a) de-randomization of $\mathbf{T}$ using a hash function and the modulus operator, and (b) serializing the involved multiplication for computing $\mathbf{C} \times \mathbf{T}$ to a set of addition operations (based on the distributive property of multiplication over addition).
+such that each row vector of $\mathbf{T}$ has exactly \emph{one} component that has value 1, and these non-zero values of $\mathbf{T}$ are independently and identically distributed.
+It can be verified that the algorithm proposed in the previous section computes the desired word vectors (i.e., $\mathbf{W}$) by (a) de-randomization of $\mathbf{T}$ using a hash function and the modulus operator, and (b) serializing the involved multiplication for computing $\mathbf{C} \times \mathbf{T}$ to a set of addition operations (based on the distributive property of multiplication over addition).

-As an expert can identify, the major novelty of our method is in the way that we compute $\mathbf{T}$.
-Previously, random-projection-based methods compute $\mathbf{T}$ with the goal of having the least distortions in pairwise ($\alpha$-normed) distances while mapping from $\mathbf{C}$ onto $\mathbf{W}$\textemdash e.g., the well-known lemmas proposed in \cite{johnson84extensionslipschitz} (for $\ell_2$-normed spaces), \cite{Indyk2000} (for $\ell_1$-normed spaces), and their subsequent refinements and generalizations such as \cite{Li2006VSR}.
-In contrast to these research, we disregard this classic desiderata of preserving distances and the goal of minimum-distortion correspondence.
-In return, we motivate our proposed random projection directly using the implications that Harris' Distributional Hypothesis bears.
+Novelties of our method is in the way that we design and compute $\mathbf{T}$.
+Previously, random-projection-based methods\footnote{In general, most dimension reduction methods, e.g., SVD/PCA truncation and so on.} compute and propose a projection $\mathbf{T}$ with the goal of having the \emph{least distortions in pairwise ($\alpha$-normed) distances}\footnote{Or, in general, reconstruction errors computed with respect to a loss function.} when mapping vectors from $\mathbf{C}$ onto $\mathbf{W}$\textemdash e.g., the well-known \citepos{johnson84extensionslipschitz} lemma for $\ell_2$-normed spaces, and the one proposed by \newcite{Indyk2000} for $\ell_1$-normed spaces, and their subsequent refinements and generalizations to $\ell_\alpha$-normed spaces by \newcite{Li2006VSR}.
+In contrast to the aforementioned projections, we disregard this classic desiderata of preserving distances and the goal of minimum-distortion correspondence.
+In return, we motivate our proposed random projection directly using the implications that Harris' Distributional Hypothesis bears as stated earlier in the introduction.